 Many physicians distrust the Internet’s wealth of medical information because they feel it damages the doctor/patient relationship.
 What made you decide to embrace it?

-To be frank, I am very careful when it comes to medical topics especially those found after a Google search – but it is the most common approach people choose in our days, so we have to deal with it… When a person needs medical attention, naturally he’ll surf the internet to search for specific knowledge.
+To be frank, I am very careful when it comes to medical topics, especially those found after a Google search – but it is the most common approach people choose nowadays, so we have to deal with it… When people need medical attention, they naturally turn to the internet to search for specific knowledge.
 You’re giving control over your body to somebody else; it’s normal to want information.
-The problem is that most of this information is unfiltered; the recipients can’t judge whether it properly applies to them.
-They can easily start thinking like consumers, rating treatments the way they compare the specs on a TV or the tread on car tires.
+The problem is that most of this information is unfiltered; the recipients can’t judge whether it actually applies to them.
+They can easily start thinking like consumers, rating treatments the way they compare the specs of a TV, or the tread on car tyres.
 Then when they visit their physician, it’s not just useful background they bring – it’s a shopping list: I want exactly this procedure, performed exactly in this way.
-This creates a breach in the delicate relationship between doctor and patient, because they may not accept why the treatment you propose differs from what they saw on the Internet.
-It takes time before they ask: “or is this not suitable for me?”
-So I felt the need to communicate through all the channels available, as through Heartmatters, to provide more filtered information.
+This creates a breach in the delicate relationship between doctor and patient, because they may not accept why the treatment you propose differs from what they saw on the Web.
+It takes time before they ask: “Or is this not suitable for me?”
+So I felt the need to communicate through all the channels available, such as Heartmatters, to provide more filtered information.
 I’m not the first or the last, there are millions of pages out there, but it was a real need and it has been confirmed by the patients’ response.
 I feel that we are expanding the conversation to get outside this consumer/provider level.

 You also train as a triathlete.
 What parallels do you see between this and your profession?

-There are parallels indeed.
+There are indeed parallels.
 My mantra is “continuous improvement”.
 It applies to both, triathlon and profession.
-It is a constant urge to improve my skills and understanding.
+It is a constant quest to improve my skills and understanding.
 All three disciplines in triathlon are highly technical – even running, if you want to streamline your training and avoid injury.
-So I focus closely to technique to try to become just that little bit more efficient or successful, not in terms of competition, but in achieving balance, health and feeling fully alive.
-You learn to sharpen your focus on each technical issue, something which is also absolute essential when operating.
-The sensation of continuous improvement is so enjoyable – each race, each tackled task is a celebration.
+So I focus closely on technique to try to become just that little bit more efficient or successful, not in terms of competition, but in achieving balance, health and feeling fully alive.
+You learn to sharpen your focus on each technical issue, something which is also absolutely essential when operating.
+The sensation of continuous improvement is so enjoyable – each race, each tackled task, is a celebration.
 The journey is the reward.
-Don’t get it wrong please, in the case of surgery the reward is the good final result for the patient.
+Don’t get me wrong, in the case of surgery, the reward is a positive outcome for the patient.

-What are some of the exciting developments you see in the near future of cardiology?
+What are the most exciting developments you see in the near future of cardiology?

-When it comes to heart disease, prevention is obviously better than cure: are there things we could all do that maintain a healthy heart?
+When it comes to heart disease, prevention is obviously better than cure: are there things we can all do to maintain a healthy heart?

 If you had not been a cardiac surgeon, what would you have been?

-I had the choice to study architecture and law: both very structural disciplines, with a wide view but highly important details, which demand dedication and passion to pursue properly – that is, just like surgery!
+I had the choice to study architecture and law: both very structural disciplines, with a broad view but important details, which demand dedication and passion to pursue properly –just like surgery!
 I still have a passion for design and architecture and try to keep up with it through books and journals.
-Where I live in Ticino, here there are some excellent examples of beautiful buildings both historical and modern.
+Where I live in Ticino, there are some excellent examples of beautiful buildings, both historical and modern.